soutaro/unification_assertion/README.md

 # UnificationAssertion

-UnificationAssertion provides powerful way to compare two structures which may be different partialy.
-The comparison is based on unification algorithm, which are used in Prolog implementations and type inference algorithms.
+UnificationAssertion provides powerful and simple way to compare two structures which may be different partialy.
+The comparison is based on unification algorithm, which is used in Prolog implementations and type inference algorithms.

-However, unification algorithm can be used to provide strong and easy to use primitives to implement a tests, where compute some value and compare it with expected value.
+The assertion will be like the following:

     assert_unifiable({ "timestamp" => :_,
                        "person" => {